 |Location||Level 6, 460 Bourke Street, Melbourne|

 This qualification reflects the role of individuals who apply project management skills and knowledge.
-They may manage projects in a variety of contexts, across a number of industry sectors.
+They may manage projects in a variety of contexts, across several industry sectors.
 They have project leadership and management roles and are responsible for achieving project objectives.
-They possess a sound theoretical knowledge base and use a range of specialised, technical and managerial competencies to initiate, plan, execute and evaluate their own work and/or the work of others.
+They possess a sound theoretical knowledge base and use a range of specialised, technical, and managerial competencies to initiate, plan, execute and evaluate their own work and/or the work of others.

 - All students must of the age of 18 years or over at the time of applying for admission

-- Entry in to this course requires IELTS band score of 5.5 or equivalent in line with DHA regulations
+- Entry in to this course requires IELTS band score of 5.5 or equivalent (Results should not be older than 2 years)

 Total number of units = 12